zvonkoilich/URdata-DepthmapX/README.md

 # URdata-DepthmapX
-Fast installatio of DepthmapX in Classroom with 20 Linux Computers
+Fast installation of DepthmapX in Classroom with 20 Linux Computers

 For remote access I installed ssh service on all computers.